o3de/o3de.org/content/docs/userguide/gems/builtin/lightning-arc-enabling.md

 ---
-description: ' Use the &project-configurator; to enable the Lightning gem in your &ALYlong; level. '
+description: ' Use the Project Configurator to enable the Lightning gem in your Amazon Lumberyard level. '
 title: Enabling the Lightning Gem
 ---
 # Enabling the Lightning Gem {#gems-system-gem-lightning-arc-enabling}